jasoncarr0/moving_gc_arena/README.md

+# Recent changes

+## [0.2.0] - 2020-01-11
+### Added
+- Added an optional feature to enable debugging index validity at the cost of efficiency
+    + Accesses to regions will be checked and give correct errors
+    + Validity will be checked during GC
+    + This has a dramatic increase in space cost, and a small overhead in time.
+- Ix<T> supports an identifier method, which returns a usize, unique for the current region/generation
+- Added and improved documentation in several places

+### Changed
+- Separated Weak and Root into two different types.
+    + Weak.ix() now returns Option<Ix<T>>, which can be used to test if it's been collected
+- MutEntry::to_root is now MutEntry::root and no longer takes ownership

+### Fixed
+- Creating a weak and root pointer to the same entry would cause Weak pointers to act like roots.

 # Moving GC Arena

 This is a library for indexed regions supporting efficient garbage collection and (eventually) other traversal operations such as cloning.